 Before you even think about starting the training process with your pup, you need to first decide why you’re training him or her in the first place.
-This will help you focus on your goals and ultimately choose the right training methods for your dog.
+This will help you focus on your goals and ultimately choose the right puppy training methods for your dog.
 Some common reasons for training would be to house-train your pup, make walking easier, teach your dog commands, or reduce excessive barking and jumping.
 Once you know your reasons for training, you can start thinking about which methods will work best for your dog.

 Finding a Trainer

 If you’re new to dog ownership, you might not know where to start with training.
 In this case, it might be helpful to find a professional Dog Trainer In Brighton (or wherever it is you are located) who can walk you through the process.
 A dog trainer can help you choose the right training methods for your dog and can help you with what to expect during each phase of training.
 This is especially helpful if you have a young puppy or if you are just getting started with training.
 A dog trainer can also provide you with feedback on your dog’s progress and help you troubleshoot any issues that you might be having.

 You can also consider an online puppy training course.

 Establish Rules and Boundaries

 Before you begin training your pup, you will want to set some rules and boundaries.
 Dogs need to know that there are rules in place for their safety and for the well-being of the people around them.
 You can do this by using positive reinforcement methods during training.
 These types of methods essentially reward your dog for good behavior by providing something enjoyable, like treats.
 This system will help your dog associate positive feelings with the rules that you’ve established.
 Some common rules you will want to establish include no jumping on people, staying off the furniture, and staying off of the counters.